Apocynum cannabinum: Phytoremediation

 Apocynum cannabinum can be used to sequester lead in its biomass by taking it up from the soil through its roots.
 This process, called phytoremediation, could help clean sites contaminated with lead.

 Medicinal

 It is used in herbal medicine to treat fever and to slow the pulse.
 Apocynum cannabinum has been employed by various Native American tribes to treat a wide variety of complaints including rheumatism, coughs, pox, whooping cough, asthma, internal parasites, diarrhea, and to increase lactation.
 The root has been used as a tonic, cardiotonic, diaphoretic, diuretic, an emetic (to induce vomiting), and an expectorant.
 It is harvested in the autumn and dried for later use.
 The fresh root is medicinally the most active part.
 A weak tea made from the dried root has been used for cardiac diseases and as a vermifuge (an agent that expels parasitic worms).
 The milky sap is a folk remedy for genital warts.
+However, both illness and deaths have resulted from use as a medicine.